ayacoo/xliff/README.md

 in version 1.2 is also directly created.

 Then target elements are automatically added with the text from the source of the original.
 CDATA is also taken into account.
-All XLF files that do not have a target-language attribute are migrated.
+All xlf files that do not have a target-language attribute are migrated.

 If you use the parameter translate with ```true```, you can also have these texts automatically translated from the original.
-For this [deepl][3] is used.
+For this [deepl][3] or [Google Translate][5] is used.
 For this an API account incl. key must exist.

 It is unclear here if there are any limitations on the part of the API of deepl.
 In case of doubt it is maybe better to translate file by file.